-NOTE: The School's financial performance information and a report of the financial activities of the school's boarding premises (if applicable) have been provided to the Australian Charities and Not-for-profits Commission (ACNC) and will be available for the community to access from their website at www.acnc.gov.au
+NOTE: The School's financial performance information has been provided to the Australian Charities and Not-forprofits Commission (ACNC) and will be available for the community to access from their website at www.acnc.gov.au

 Governing Authority Report

 As I look back at our year as an EREA community in 2022, there has clearly been a sense of excitement, renewal and dynamic activity.
 The resilience and agility each of our school communities has demonstrated through the peak of the COVID-19 pandemic has brought us to a new sense of who we are as Catholic Schools in the Edmund Rice tradition.
 Across our country, our schools have strengthened local, regional and international connections in spite of the most extreme obstacles placed before us.